jatayl/muskox/README.md

 * 5 bits: source position
 * 5 bits: destination position
 * 5 bits: jump length. how many jumps are made (if any)
-* 8 * 2 = 16 bits: jump directions (if any). there are four possible directions for each jump (TL, TR, BL, BR).
-Can store up to four different jumps
+* 8 * 2 = 16 bits: jump directions (if any). there are four possible directions for each jump (up left, up right, down left, down right).
+Can store up to eight different jumps
 * 1 bit: unused

 ### Search Algorithm

 The search algorith uses standard minmax with alpha beta pruning.
 Additionally, for the timed searched, iterative deepening depth first search is used to compute at different depths until we reach the time threshold.
 Currently, the search uses a single thread.
 I plan on sharding the search problem into subprograms of depth `d-1` and enable multiple threads to tackle each of the subproblems.

+The game tree search engine is actually generalized to be able to run on any game you design.
+You simply need to fully implement the `Searchable` and `Evaluator` traits in the `search` submodule to create and use the engine.

 ### Transposition Table